Effect of Neurofeedback Training on Motor Performance and Gaze Behavior of Skilled Pistol Shooters

 Abstract

-Background and Aims The aim of the present study was to investigate the effectiveness of neurofeedback training on motor performance and gaze behavior (Quiet eye duration) of skilled shooters.
+Background and Aims The present study aims to investigate the effectiveness of neurofeedback training on motor performance and gaze behavior (Quiet eye [QE] duration) of skilled pistol shooters.

-Methods The research was a semi-experimental and intergroup study and the research design included an experimental group and a control group including pre-test, post-test and two-month follow-up stages.
-Among the professional shooters of Tehran province, 30 people with the age range of 18 to 29 years were randomly placed in two groups of 15 people.
-The neurofeedback training group participated both in the neurofeedback training and in the shooting training at the same time, which consisted of 10 30-minute sessions.
-The intended protocol included alpha suppression with a frequency band of 8-12 Hz and in the F4 position for each subject The duration of the quiet eye was measured using the Ergonir eye movement tracking device and the movement performance of the shooters from the standard air gun aiming test was directly evaluated using special scoring forms.
-Finally, the results were analyzed in SPSS software and with appropriate statistical tests.
+Methods This is a quasi-experimental study with a pre-test/post-test/two-month follow-up design.
+Among the skilled pistol shooters in Tehran province, Iran, 30 shooters aged 18-29 years were selected and randomly divided into two groups of 15, including training and control.
+The training group participated in the neurofeedback training and the shooting training simultaneously at ten 30-minute sessions.
+The neurofeedback training protocol included alpha activity suppression at a frequency band of 8-12 Hz in the F4 brain region.
+The QE duration was measured using the Ergoneers eye tracking device, and the motor performance was tested by the standard air rifle shooting test using the special scoring forms.
+Finally, the results were analyzed in SPSS software, version 20 using repeated measured analysis of variance.

 Keywords